 Food service establishments can earn points back upon re-inspection.
 Corrected violations will earn points back, provided they were not repeat violations, based on the FDA violation criteria and point values below:

 The final letter grade assigned to a food service establishment is a weighted average of the previous three inspections.
 Currently, the most recent inspection is worth 50% of the letter grade, 35% of the grade is from the last routine inspection, and 15% from routine inspection before.
 For new operators, the initial routine inspection is 100% of the grade.
 For an operator's second routine inspection, the routine inspection accounts for 50% of the final grade, with 50% from the previous inspection.

 Sanitation Grade Posting Requirements

 Each food service establishment issued a City of Milwaukee Food Dealer Licence will receive a Milwaukee Sanitation Grade.
+When a routine inspection results in no violations, a Seal of Excellence will be added to the grade card.
 The posting of the Sanitation Grade placard is mandatory.